 Molly Stillman: Oh, thank you.
 Seriously, it was my pleasure.
 It was truly an honor.

 Speaker 1: Thanks for listening to In Times Like These, where we explore issues of politics and faith and learn from one another how to navigate difference for maximum flourishing.
 In Times Like These is a product of CLU Live at Claremont Lincoln University.
 For more, subscribe, share and visit us at claremontlincoln.edu.
+We invite listeners interested in this topic to take a look at our master’s degree program in business ethics.

 PART 3 OF 3 ENDS [00:42:22]